The world of Small Business Search Engine Optimization (SEO) seems to change on a regular basis.

 Sure, the things that are said and found in most niches say mostly the same thing, BUT you need to stand out.

 It’s like applying for a job.
-There are A TON of people applying for the SAME job.
-Most of them have the SAME experience and the SAME backgrounds.
+There are A TON of people applying for the SAME job, and most of them undergo the SAME background check and have the SAME experience and backgrounds.

 So how does the employer choose?